Ten more hidden gems of Shetland

-Culswick is a superb iron age broch in a remote location – the journey to get there is part of the reason we’ve picked it as a hidden gem!
+Culswick broch is a superb iron age building in a remote location – the journey to get there is part of the reason we’ve picked it as a hidden gem!
 It is located in the West Mainland, 26 miles away from Lerwick and must be reached by parking at the Culswick Methodist Chapel, walking along a rough track for 2km, crossing a causeway on a loch and climbing a short hillside.
 Much of Culswick Broch has collapsed but internal chamber structures are still visible.
 A unique massive triangular lintel stone lies over the entrance.
 From Culswick Broch, there are stunning views all around.

 3) Muckle Roe, North Mainland

 Muckle Roe is an island in St. Magnus Bay which is 3 miles in diameter and joined by a bridge, built in 1905, to the Shetland Mainland.
 The island is actually an ancient extinct volcano, which gives the island its name – Old Norse for “Big Red Island”.
 On Muckle Roe you’ll find crofts, lochan-studded moorland, striking red cliffs and a stunning variety of caves stacks, skerries and natural arches.
 There are also the lovely beaches of Muckle Ayre and South Ham – though you may find that you don’t get these all to yourself – there are often seals hauled up here!